Elbarbons/Data-enrichment-of-the-TEAM-method/README.md

 python train_race.py --name "microsoft/deberta-v3-base" --epochs 5 --lr 3e-6 --shuffle
 ```

 You can use the appropriate training scripts for the other dataset.
-Running the scripts will print an Instance Acc, which is the main MCQA task accuracy reported in the Table 2 and 3 of our paper.
+Running the scripts will print an Instance Acc.

 The Score models can be benchmarked using the run_mcqa_score.py script.
 The scirpt is adapted from the repository of the paper [Two is Better than Many?
 Binary Classification as an Effective Approach to Multi-Choice Question Answering](https://github.com/declare-lab/TEAM).